The Cotta Griccia: How it Was Stored in Sacristies

 Rome lore remembers well the old cotta griccia.
 In hushed tones senior prelates have relayed the story of how these rochets and albs were laundered back in the old days in the Vatican, soaked in starch, pressed in a special grill to make the intricate pleats, and rolled to dry.
 These images depict how they were kept in sacristies, like an accordion.

 The example in the photos is extremely rare.
-It was spotted on eBay, still in its original from from the 1960s -- it has not yet been unrolled.
+It was spotted on eBay, still in its original form from the 1960s -- it has not yet been unrolled.
 It could be either a rochet or an alb.
 If an alb, a lace bottom would have been stitched on for the sacred liturgy.
 The cuffs display lovely tool work, obviously made by nuns with tender care and great love in order to adorn the sacred liturgy with great beauty.

-The description reads:
+The description read:

 Extremely Rare Antique GRICCIA Cotta, Rochet, or Alb body, with lace cuffs.